liske/ifstate/index.md

 pip3 install ifstate
 ```

-This will also install all dependencies if not already statisfied.
+This will also install all python dependencies if not already statisfied.

 [More...](install.md)